wp-plugins/crony/readme.txt

 **OFFICIAL SUPPORT** - Crony Cronjob Manager - Support Forums: http://scottkclark.com/forums/crony-cronjob-manager/

-Create and Manage Cronjobs in WP by running Scripts, Functions, and/or PHP code.
+Create and Manage Cronjobs in WP by loading Scripts via URLs, including Scripts, running Functions, and/or running PHP code.
 This plugin utilizes the wp_cron API.

 All you do is install the plugin, schedule your Scripts / Functions / PHP code to run at a specific interval, and live your life -- Cron it up!